otaaaviio/disc-laravel/README.md

 ## Documentation

-I use the [scramble](https://scramble.dedoc.co/) for the api documentation.
+I used the [scramble](https://scramble.dedoc.co/) for the api documentation.
 You can see accessing the address:

 ```
 http://0.0.0.0:80/docs/api